Online therapy for women carrying the weight of betrayal, secrecy or infidelity

 • Recognise and appreciate your resilience and coping abilities

-• Set realistic expectations for your healing and the possible recovery of an addict partner
+• Explore realistic expectations for your healing and the possible relationship recovery

 • Build and access a safe support community